yuvrajiro/rt_forecasting_PatchMixer/README.md

 - The data type of the target field, past covariates and future covariates must be NUMERIC.
 - The train and test (or prediction) files must contain an ID field.
 The train data must also contain a target series.
 - The data need to be preprocessed because the implementation assumes the data is cleaned and has no missing values.
+- PatchMixer does not support static and future covariates
 ---

 Here are the highlights of this implementation: <br/>